xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_setters.rst

         Set the parameter matrix `C`.

-        :param ndarray C: The parameter matrix to set.
+        :param ndarray of shape (L, K) C:

 .. _set-param-gamma-method:

     .. method:: setParamGamma(Gamma)

         Set the gamma parameters.

-        :param ndarray Gamma: The gamma parameters to set.
 Shape depends on Gamma constraints.
+        Gamma is a ndarray containing the K covariance matrices of the mixture of Gaussian distributions that define the low-dimensional data.
+            - In the case of Full covariance matrix (*gamma_type = 'full'*), Gamma is of shape (K, L, L).
+            - In the case of Diagonal covariance matrix (*gamma_type = 'diag'*), Gamma is of shape (K, L) with Gamma[k] representing the variances vector of the k^{th} gaussian.
+            - In the case of Isotropic covariance matrix (*gamma_type = 'iso'*), Gamma is of shape (K) with Gamma[k] representing the unique variance of the k^{th} gaussian.

+        :param ndarray of shape (K, L*, L*) Gamma:

 .. _set-param-sigma-method:

     .. method:: setParamSigma(Sigma)

         Set the sigma parameters.

-        :param ndarray Sigma: The sigma parameters to set.
-Shape depends on Sigma constraints.
+Shape depends on Gamma constraints.
+        Sigma is a ndarray containing the K covariance matrices of the mixture of Gaussian distributions that define the high-dimensional data.
+            - In the case of Full covariance matrix (*gamma_type = 'full'*), Sigma is of shape (K, D, D).
+            - In the case of Diagonal covariance matrix (*gamma_type = 'diag'*), Sigma is of shape (K, D) with Sigma[k] representing the variances vector of the k^{th} gaussian.
+            - In the case of Isotropic covariance matrix (*gamma_type = 'iso'*), Sigma is of shape (K) with Sigma[k] representing the unique variance of the k^{th} gaussian.

+        :param ndarray of shape (K, D*, D*) Sigma: